zakariahmusic/DevUtils-app/README.md

 Format/Validate JSON, encode/decode Base64, convert timestamps, debug JWT… with just one click!
 Native macOS app, works offline, and open source.

-# A friendly note
+# A friendly note ❤️
+DevUtils is a **paid open source** app.
+That means I'm selling the pre-built version of the app.
 It takes time and effort to develop, distribute, maintain, and provide supports.
-If you like the app, please consider [buying the app here](https://devutils.app).
-It's a one-time purchase.
-Thank you very much! :)
+If you like the app, please consider [buying here](https://devutils.app) (one-time purchase).
+That would help me a lot!
+Thank you very much! 🙏

 # Source code